What Is S.O.A.R.?

 24 hours a day in the Parks, Recreation & Cultural Arts mailbox located on the wall of the Government Center, facing Washington St., near the middle door.

-Go to recweb.cityblm.org ...our 24-hour internet registration system and follow the directions on the start page.
-Before using RECWeb you need a client barcode and family Personal Identification Number (PIN).
-If you do not have an account with us yet, you can create your own by clicking on the Create New on the start page next to Login and follow the directions.
+Click here to register online.
+If you do not have an account with us yet, you can create your own by clicking on the Create Household Account and follow the directions.
 You can also download a brochure registration form from our website, fill it out indicating you need numbers and mail, fax or drop it off at the Bloomington Parks, Recreation & Cultural Arts office.
 Since all registrations must be paid for before they are completed, you will also need a valid VISA, MasterCard or Discover.

 P.O.
 Box 3157